 CFP® Certification Requirement

-CFP® certificants are required to complete 30 credit hours every two years which consist of three-credit hours in the area of "Professional Practice and Ethics" and the topics based on the "Study Guide" that is established by JAFP.
+CFP® certificants are required to complete 30 credit hours every two years which consist at least three subjects in the area of "Professional Practice and Ethics" and the topics based on the "Study Guide" that is established by JAFP.
 Continuing education is offered through "My Page", which is the JAFP's Members Only website, Journal of Financial Planning, and by the registered educational institutions.

-Prior to the CFP® certification being issued, one is required to meet a minimum of three years of qualifying practice experience requirement within the period of ten years prior and five years after passing the CFP® certification examination.
+Prior to the CFP® certification being issued, one is required to meet a minimum of three years of qualifying practice experience requirement within the period of ten years before and/or CFP® certification date after successful completion of all subjects of the CFP® certification examination.

 A candidate is required to sign a declaration to abide by the Code of Ethics for CFP® certificants and the JAFP Ethical Principles prior to the CFP® certification being issued, and again at the time of the renewal which is every two years.